-12.11.1 The immediate family for this policy is defined to include spouse, registered domestic partner, mother, father, grandmother, grandfather, grandchild, son,
+12.11.1 Members of the immediate family, means spouse, registered domestic partner, the mother, father, grandmother, grandfather, or a grandchild of the employee or of the spouse of the employee, and the spouse, son, son-in-law, daughter, daughter-in-law, brother, or sister of the employee, or any relative living in the immediate household of the employee.

-- son-in-law, daughter, daughter-in-law, brother, sister, brother-in-law, or sister-in-law of the unit member or spouse (or registered domestic partner), or any relative living in the immediate household of the unit member. - 12.11.2 A four (4) day bereavement leave may be granted for each death described above even though more than one (1) death occurs simultaneously; such leaves may be consecutive. - 12.11.3 Request for bereavement leave shall be made to the District Office on the appropriate form prior to such leave, if possible.
+- 12.11.2 A four (4) day bereavement leave may be granted for each death described above even though more than one (1) death occurs simultaneously; such leaves may be consecutive. - 12.11.3 Request for bereavement leave shall be made to the District Office on the appropriate form prior to such leave, if possible.